Invariance of Immersed Floer cohomology under Maslov flows: Curve shrinking and gluing at a tangency

 denote the immersion obtained by patching together $\phi$ outside of the ball around $x$ with the immersions with images $L_1, L_2^R(s)$.
-The family $\phi_s^{\loc}$ is a Maslov flow up to rescaling locally; since the almost complex structure $J_\Gamma$ in a neighborhood $U$ of the self-tangency ${v}$ is assumed to be standard $J_\Gamma |_U = J_{\C^n}$, and so invariant under rescaling, it will suffice to prove the claim for the family $\phi_s^{\loc}$.
+The family $\phi_s^{\loc}$ is a Maslov flow up to rescaling locally, by Example \ref{elem}, since the change in radius in the circle is equivalent up to dilation centered at a point on the branch $L_1$ to a translation.
 We now define an approximately holomorphic disk ending at one of the self-intersection points near the tangency.
 Let $\beta:[0,1] \to [0,1]$ be a smooth surjective map which is constant in a small neighborhood of $\{ 0, 1 \}$.
 Let $u: C \to X$ be a treed holomorphic disk and $u_R$ the deformation of $u$ in a neighborhood of the self-tangency given by

 so that $u_{R}$ has the deformed Lagrangian boundary conditions.